Technetium-99m: Blood pool labeling

 When 99mTc is combined with a tin compound, it binds to red blood cells and can therefore be used to map circulatory system disorders.
 It is commonly used to detect gastrointestinal bleeding sites as well as ejection fraction, heart wall motion abnormalities, abnormal shunting, and to perform ventriculography.

 Pyrophosphate for heart damage

 A pyrophosphate ion with 99mTc adheres to calcium deposits in damaged heart muscle, making it useful to gauge damage after a heart attack.

 Sulfur colloid for spleen scan

 The sulfur colloid of 99mTc is scavenged by the spleen, making it possible to image the structure of the spleen.

 Meckel's diverticulum

 Pertechnetate is actively accumulated and secreted by the mucoid cells of the gastric mucosa, and therefore, technetate(VII) radiolabeled with Tc99m is injected into the body when looking for ectopic gastric tissue as is found in a Meckel's diverticulum with Meckel's Scans.

+Pulmonary

+Carbon inhalation aerosol labeled with technetium-99m (Technegas) is indicated for the visualization of pulmonary ventilation and the evaluation of pulmonary embolism.